Portfolio

 Work on this game started in 2011 and it took me ages to finish — it’s a lot more technically complicated than it looks!
 This is the first game I released with the intention of making money from it.

 Available for iPad since 2014 and for macOS since 2015.
-YouTube video
+After 10 years on the App Store, I sold it to another developer.

 Mahjong Cards